 Discussion

 The need for a quantitative null model of the probability of SA-fusions is illustrated by examining the expected probability of SA-fusions across a range of observed chromosome numbers and sex chromosome systems.
 In figure 1, we show that when the autosome number is small, a large proportion of fusions are expected to be SA-fusions even under a null model which assumes they are not selectively favored.
 In fact, for the XY sex chromosome system the probability of a given fusion being an SA-fusion does not drop below 25% until the diploid autosome count is greater than or equal to 16.
 In systems with XXY sex chromosomes, the case is even more extreme.
 The probability of SA-fusion does not drop below 25% until the diploid autosome count is greater than 22.
-Therefore, evaluating the proportion of SA-fusions and determining whether there is evidence for positive selection on these fusions can only be accomplished in light of a quantitative null model which takes account of chromosome number and sex chromosome system.
+Therefore, evaluating the proportion of SA-fusions and determining whether there is evidence for positive selection for these fusions can only be accomplished in light of a quantitative null model which takes account of chromosome number and sex chromosome system.

-PARAGRAPH ABOUT DROSOPHILA RESULT MAKE SURE TO BRING IN CITATIONS TO THE COYNE CHARLESWORTH ETC PAPER WERE THEY THOUGHT ABOUT THIS APPROACH WITHOUT TOOLS WE HAVE.
+Previous work examining sex chromosome autosome fusions in Drosophila have largely focused on the balance between fusions of an autosome and the X relative to fusions of an autosome and the Y. Much of this work was done prior to the development of modern comparative approaches today and could not fully incorporate the evolution of chromosome number over the history of Drosophila.
+In our analysis we instead asked how do the number of fusions joining two autosomes compare with fusions joining a sex chromosome and an autosome.
+Our results show that Drosophila actually have far fewer fusions between autosomes and sex chromosomes than would be expected if all fusions were equal.
+The scarcity of sex chromosome autosome fusions that we document suggests that fusions joining autosomes and sex chromosomes may be more likely to have deleterious effects than do fusions that join two autosomes.
+An alternative explanation is that the mutational input of sex chromosome autosome fusions is lower than that of autosome autosome fusions.
+For instance, it is possible that the silencing of X chromosomes during some stages of meiosis reduce the frequency of de novo fusion events.

 We have developed a flexible equation used to calculate the probability of SA-fusions under common sex chromosome systems (male or female heterogametic).
 This model will allow for quantitative analyses of fusions across large clades and provide a way to test the long-standing hypothesis that SA-fusions are selectively favored for their ability to resolve sexual antagonism.
 In some clades where chromosome number is high (e.g. Lepidoptera and Isoptera) our model shows that SA-fusions should be rare (Blackmon, Ross, and Bachtrog 2017).
 In these cases, several SA-fusions within a clade may well suggest that these fusions are selectively favored.
 However, this model also shows that for clades with very few chromosomes (e.g. Diptera and Hemiptera), we should expect many SA-fusions even if they are not selectively favored (Blackmon, Ross, and Bachtrog 2017).
 Therefore, SA-fusions should only be considered as evidence for sexual antagonism when they occur at a higher rate than expected for the chromosome numbers and sex chromosome systems that have been present during the evolution of a clade.